breakfastitem/RoyalGameUnity/README.md

 W and D Keys Zoom in and out.

 ## ScreenShots
+The following images are screen shots of the two scenes contianed in the game.

 ### Menu
+![menu-image] (./ReadmeImg/MenuImage)
 ### Board
+![ur-image] (./ReadmeImg/UrImage)

 ## Installation
+This program is created with the Unity engine.
 For editing, Create a new unity project and copy repository files into base folder.
+Remove the zip file.

 ## Usage
 For usage, The royal game zip file in the repository contains the exe.